• Skip to primary navigation

 Step 1: In a large bowl, mash the bananas until smooth.

-Step 3: Add the flour, corn starch, baking powder, baking soda, salt, chopped granola, and chocolate chips.
+Step 3: Add the flour, sugar, corn starch, baking powder, baking soda, salt, chopped granola, and chocolate chips.

 Step 4: Mix until just combined.